Simulating the secondary electron avalanche of MCP by Geant4: Phenomenological model

 \subsection{Furman model}

-In this paper, the Furman model~\cite{furman2002probabilistic} is used to simulate secondary electron emission inside the vacuum electron multipliers like MCP.
-As a phenomenological model that uses probability theory to describe the production of secondary electrons with keeping energy conservation and being mathematically self-consistent, the Furman model is the common method in the Monte Carlo simulation of the Photomultiplier Tube (PMT) and MCP~\cite{guo2021numerical}.
-In the Furman model, the emitted electrons are categorized based on their generation mechanisms into three types, as depicted in Figure~\ref{fig:SE_mechanism}.
-Backscattered electrons are from the elastic collisions between the incident electron and the atoms in the material with energy close to the incident energy due to the little energy transfer.
-Rediffused electrons are produced in inelastic scattering with energy ranging from 0~eV to the incident energy because of the significant energy transfer.
-True secondary electrons, the main part of the electron avalanche, are from the other electrons excited by the deposited energy of the incident electron, which may diffuse to the surface and finally emit into the free space.
+In this paper, the Furman model~\cite{furman2002probabilistic} is used to simulate the secondary electron emission inside the vacuum electron multipliers like MCP.
+As a phenomenological model that uses probability theory to describe the production of secondary electrons with keeping energy conservation and being mathematically self-consistent, the Furman model is commonly incorporated in the Monte Carlo simulation of the Photomultiplier Tube (PMT) and MCP~\cite{guo2021numerical}.
+In the Furman model, the emitted electrons are categorized into three types based on their generation mechanisms, as depicted in Fig.~\ref{fig:SE_mechanism}.
+Backscattered electrons, of which the energies are close to the incident energy, are from the elastic collisions between the incident electron and the atoms in the material.
+Rediffused electrons are produced in inelastic scattering.
+Because of the significant energy transfer, the rediffused electrons energies range is from 0~eV to the incident energy.
+True secondary electrons, as the main part of the electron avalanche, are from the other electrons excited by the deposited energy of the incident electron, which may be diffused to the surface and finally emit into the free space.

-Secondary electron emission is modeled by two typical variables: secondary electron yield (SEY) and the energy spectrum of the secondary electrons~\cite{bruining2016physics,redhead1968physical, van2022secondary}.
+The secondary electron emission is modeled by two typical variables: the secondary electron yield (SEY) and the energy spectrum of the secondary electrons~\cite{bruining2016physics,redhead1968physical, van2022secondary}.
 The SEY, denoted as $\delta$, quantifies the capacity of a material to emit secondary electrons, defined as

 where $I_0$ and $I_s$ represent the number of incident electrons and the number of emitted electrons from the material surface, respectively.
-For the electron multiplier device, a SEY value larger than 1 is typically desired.
-Based on the $\delta$, the emitted-energy spectrum is defined as ${\rm d}\delta / {\rm d} E$, where $E$ is the energy of the emitted electrons~\cite{furman2002probabilistic}.
+For the electron multipliers, a SEY value larger than 1 is typically required.
+Additionally, the energy spectra of the emitted secondary electrons is defined as ${\rm d}\delta / {\rm d} E$, where $E$ is the energy of the emitted electrons~\cite{furman2002probabilistic}.